RequestNetwork/RequestTokenSale/README.md

 7. On T+3, the sale continue if the hard cap is not reached with an individual cap double again.

 8. On T+4, token sale is over.
+We drain the tokens not sold to the foundation mutlisign wallet with the entry RequestTokenSale.drainRemainingToken()

 9. on T+7, token transfers are enabled for everyone.